 A global observing system by definition crosses international and institutional boundaries, with benefits and responsibilities shared by many.
 A central precept of NOAA’s ocean climate observation strategy, therefore, is to work in partnership with other nations and other agencies.
-Accordingly, all of NOAA’s contributions to global ocean observation are coordinated internationally in cooperation with the Joint World Meteorological Organization - Intergovernmental Oceanographic Commission (WMO/ IOC) Technical Commission for Oceanography and Marine Meteorology (JCOMM); deployment of drifting buoys, moored buoys, ships of opportunity and sub-surface profiling floats is coordinated through the JCOMM In Situ Observing Platform Support Centre (JCOMMOPS).
+Accordingly, all of NOAA’s contributions to global ocean observation are coordinated internationally in cooperation with the Joint World Meteorological Organization - Intergovernmental Oceanographic Commission (WMO/ IOC) Technical Commission for Oceanography and Marine Meteorology (JCOMM); deployment of drifting buoys, moored buoys, ships of opportunity and sub-surface profiling floats is coordinated through the JCOMM in situ Observations Program Support Centre (JCOMMOPS).
 The observing system is implemented in accordance with the international Global Climate Observing System (GCOS) of the World Meteorological Organization Implementation Plan for the Global Observing System for Climate in support of the UNFCCC (GCOS-92) and its update (GCOS-138) released in 2010.

 The Climate Observation Division manages implementation of the NOAA contribution to the global ocean observing system as a set of observational networks or subsystems.
 Each subsystem brings unique strengths and limitations; together they build the whole; they are interdependent and function synergistically, providing stand-alone datasets and analyses, and supplying the observational infrastructure that underlies national and international climate research and operational activities.